Price Check: a Ceret Shopping List

 What we are really loving about doing this Price Check series – more than forcing us to do comparison shops at every destination – is that it’s making us pay more attention to what’s on the shelves at supermarkets, rather than what we are buying, and is therefore helping us to understand what people are actually eating in the places we’re spending time in.

 Ceret’s supermarkets have proven to be very revealing.
 Yes, the village is renowned for its Saturday morning market, which we’ll tell you more about in a few days, as well as a handful of excellent butchers and bakers.
-But it also boasts three very different supermarkets, each telling a very different story about its clients, and therefore the social and cultural make-up of the town.
+But it also boasts three very different supermarkets, each telling a very different story about its clients, and therefore the social and cultural make-up of the town — the Ceret shopping list can be an eclectic one!

 In the heart of the centre ville is a small, budget-priced Netto supermarket, with little of anything of note and the lowest prices in town; on the outskirts of Ceret is an enormous InterMarche (ironically its website boasts that it’s noted for its convenient location!) with a huge array of products, while in between is our supermarket of choice, a medium-sized Carrefour-owned Champion supermarket.